Bordered Heegaard Floer homology: Invariance and pairing: Computations for 3 -manifolds with torus boundary

-The mapping class group is generated by Dehn twists $\tau_\mu$ and $\tau_\lambda$ along meridian and longitude respectively (i.e., $\tau_\mu$ takes an $n$-framed knot complement to an $n+1$-framed knot complement, or $\mu$ is the twist on a curve dual to $\alpha_2$ from Figure~\ref{fig:torus-diagrams}).
-We describe the $i=0$ part $\CFDAa(\cdot,0)$ of the type $DA$ modules for Dehn twists about these two curves and their inverses.
-(Again, the $i=0$ part is the only part relevant to $3$-manifolds with torus boundary.)
+The mapping class group is generated by Dehn twists $\gls*{taumu}$ and $\gls*{taulambda}$ along a meridian and a longitude, respectively (i.e., $\tau_\mu$ takes an $n$-framed knot complement to an $n+1$-framed knot complement).
+Recall from Section~\ref{sec:CFD-to-HFK} that $\alpha_2^a$ is a meridian.
+Thus, $\tau_\mu$ corresponds to a Dehn twist around a curve $\mu$ dual to the curve $\alpha_1^a$ from Figure~\ref{fig:torus-diagrams}.